 Flies are attracted to equine eyes because they feed on the secretions they produce.
 Flies can cause severe swelling and allergic reactions with their bites at certain times of the year.
 They can become aggressive and continuously biting your horse mostly at the tail end of summer and during warm days.

-Wearing a good fly mask will help stop the fly coming into contact with your horses eye; choosing one with a high UV protection rate will help block the sunlight for your horses eyes too keeping them protected.
+Wearing a good fly mask will help stop the fly coming into contact with your horses eye; choosing one with a high UV protection rate will also help block the sunlight from your horses eyes keeping them protected.

 There are also longlasting fly sprays on the market that can last up to 12 hours, usually that include an ingredient called DEET.
 If you would like to use something more natural there are citronella sprays on the market that will keep the flies at bay.

 There are a good range of fly rugs available that will help stop the fly biting your horse's body.